 Even as the cooperatives had barely recovered from the losses incurred during the previous episode, the bird flu scare struck again.
 The media, instead of educating the public, sensationalised the incident, leading to huge losses to the industry as a whole as demand and prices plummeted.
-Government inaction did not help matters, either, Prices fell below half the cost of production.
+Government inaction did not help matters, either.
+Prices fell below half the cost of production.
 As a result, our poultry cooperatives have incurred losses ranging from Rs 5 lakh to Rs 20 lakh each.
 The silver lining is that individual producers have remained in the business and have shown a great deal of solidarity to save their cooperatives.
 As on the previous occasion, the cooperatives would gradually recoup the losses over one to two years.
 The immediate challenge is to mobilise more working capital - wiped out due to losses - to take advantage of the now booming market.

 Table 10: The poultry programme

 Particulars 2005-06 2004-05 2003-04

 Families 2,121 1,458 673

 Cooperatives 11 9 6

 Installed Capacity (tons live birds/year) 4,263 1,628 1,319

 Output (tons live birds) 3,219 2,145 1,126

 Sales turnover (Rs m) 104.97 78.55 35.44

-Table 10: The poultry programme --------------------------------- technical supervision.
-As the facilities for rearing pullets are capital intensive and require largescale operations, we procured pullets from Nashik and supplied those to a dozen rearers who had been trained and assisted to set up the required facilities.
+We took up a pilot to promote egg layers in Kesla in M. P. The model suitable for layers is to supply producers with nearly fully-grown birds (called pullets) reared centrally under closer technical supervision.
+As the facilities for rearing pullets are capital intensive and require large-scale operations, we procured pullets from Nashik and supplied those to a dozen rearers who had been trained and assisted to set up the required facilities.
 Unfortunately, the project was hit by the bird-flu scare soon after production commenced and operations had to be wound up to cut losses.
 The project did gives us critical know-how about technology, marketing and human processes at the level of the producers.
 We plan to set up a full-scale project with in-house facilities for rearing pullets in the near future.